jadecobra/python_tdd_exercises/source/sleep duration.rst

                 1
             )

-  here we use a random integer from 0 to 23 as the hours for sleep and wake time and interpolate them to the strings we use as inputs, this means our wake and sleep time will randomly vary from ``00:00`` to ``23:00``
+  here we use a random integer from 0 to 23 as the hours for sleep and wake time and interpolate them in the strings we use as inputs, this means our wake and sleep time will randomly vary from ``00:00`` to ``23:00``

-* the terminal still shows our test is passing because our expected value is 1, we need to change it to match the true expectation which is that it should be the duration between ``wake_time`` and ``sleep_time``.
+* the terminal still shows our test is passing because our expected value is ``1``, we need to change it to match the true expectation, which is that it should be the duration between ``wake_time`` and ``sleep_time``.
 Change the expected value in the test to be a calculation

   .. code-block:: python